Partners and Charter

-- Improve public awareness of scams and fraud and increase knowledge about the steps people can take to protect themselves;
+- Improve public awareness of scams and fraud to increase knowledge about the steps people can take to protect themselves

-- Remove stigma and embarrassment about being a victim of a scam and ensure those victims are supported as victims of other crimes;
+- Remove stigma and embarrassment of being a victim to a scam and ensure those victims are supported as victims of other crimes

 - Share consistent messaging to the public and media.